 English 10B: New Media/Composition

 English 10B is two courses in one.
 The units in this course will focus on media studies, including mainstream and social media, film and documentary studies as well as digital literacy.
 Students will also develop skills in different forms of writing, both personal and formal, from planning to drafting to editing.
 This will include reading and modelling the writing of others in a variety of styles.
 Students will complete a wide range of analysis, presentation and writing tasks over the course of the year, including essay writing.

-AP English 12 is taken in place of English 12.
-AP English 12 is a rigorous and rewarding course for students who have strong English skills.
+AP English Studies 12 is taken in place of English Studies 12.
+While it reflects the values of English Studies 12 as stated above, the AP option is a rigorous and rewarding course for students who have strong English skills.
 Students will study works of recognized literary merit and will use these studies as a basis for writing expository or argumentative formal essays.
 Independent projects, examinations and oral presentations will also be a part of the program.
 The emphasis is on literary analysis, critical thinking and reasoned, well developed expression.
 There will be a provincial exam at the end of the course that counts for 40% of the course mark.
 In addition, students may also elect to write the AP examination which gives students an opportunity to demonstrate their mastery of interpretive reading and writing skills.
 A score of 4 or 5 on the exam gives a student credit for first year English at UBC, SFU, UVic and many other post-secondary institutions.
-Recommendation: Suggested "B" grade minimum in English 11 Honours/English 11/Literature 12
+Recommendation: Suggested "B" grade minimum in Focused Literary Studies 11 Honours /Literature 12